FederalID/AI-powered-Copilot/README.md

 If you would like to contribute to the project, please follow these guidelines:

-1. Fork the repository and clone
+1. Fork the repository and clone it to your local machine.
+2. Create a new branch